Azure/aks-engine/docs/topics/aad.md

     d.
 Select **Add scope**.

-5. Return to the application **Overview** page and note the **Application (client) ID**.
-When you deploy an OpenID enabled Kubernetes cluster with AAD integration, this value is called the server application ID.
+4. Return to the application **Overview** page and note the **Application (client) ID**.
+When you deploy an OpenID enabled Kubernetes cluster with AAD integration, this value is called the server application ID (serverAppID).

 ## Create client application